semantic-flow/sflo/documentation/concept.node-config.md

 ## platform node-config defaults

-Semantic Flow uses sensible defaults, so that neither node-level nor service-level "non-default" settings are necessary
+Semantic Flow uses sensible defaults, specified in the so that neither node-level nor service-level "non-default" settings are necessary

 - by default:
-  - versioning is turned on for all components
+  - versioning is turned on for all flows
   - distribution syntaxes are .trig and jsonld
   - resource pages are generated using a standard template and CSS file that get copied into a [[concept.mesh-repo]]'s root [[concept.mesh.resource.element.asset-tree]] upon initialization
   - [[concept.mesh.resource.element.aggregated-distribution]] are not generated